opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet3.rst

 CSIT
 ----
-TBD
+CSIT provided for the BGPVPNv6 versions will be enhanced to also support connectivity to Internet.

 Documentation Impact
 ====================
-A design document will be provided.
 Necessary documentation would be added on how to use this feature.

 References